Classification of three-qubit genuine entangled states using concurrence fill: Conclusion

 \section{Conclusion}

 In this work, we addressed the challenge of detecting and classifying three qubit genuine entangled states, which remains elusive under many conventional measures despite experimental realizations.
 To achieve the task, we study the concurrence fill for pure as well as mixed three-qubit states.
 We began by reformulating the concurrence fill in terms of three tangle and partial tangle.
-This characterization is important because partial tangle can be measured using expectation value of measurement operators which makes them operationally meaningful.
+This characterization is important because tangle is LOCC monotonic and partial tangle can be measured using expectation value of measurement operators which makes them operationally meaningful.
 We further employ our formulation to classify GHZ and W class of states.
-Since convex roof extension is a computationally challenging task, we applied our framework to analyze a rank-2 mixture of generalized GHZ and W-class states, which serves as a representative for nontrivial quantum mixtures.
+Since convex roof extension is a computationally challenging task, we applied our framework to analyze a rank-2 mixture of generalized GHZ and W-class states, which serves as a representative for nontrivial mixed quantum states.
 For the eigenstates of the resulting generalized mixed states, we derived an explicit expression for concurrence fill and established an upper bound for the zero tangle mixed states.
 These findings not only enhance the utility of concurrence fill as a diagnostic tool for detecting genuine three qubit entangled states, but also open the door to future studies on geometric characterizations of quantum measures in multipartite systems.